atomicpickle/Roguelike/README.md

  Screenshots: https://imgur.com/gallery/Z8P1mB6

  BETA Versions updates and fixes:

+    BETA 1.5-A
+    - fixed Rosco's quest not triggering at level 4
+    - fixed wrong command printing when entering arena (string id conflict)
+    - this version is not complete, simply adding for the hotfixes.
+    - 1.5 will be out later today.

     BETA 1.4
     - added a new quest that can be started at level 5